 Collections-based research involves a wide variety of people interested in vastly different scales of space and time--from population genetics in mice to global climate change to galaxies across the universe Read more about Video: Fields of Thought

-Species names are important--and much like the species they refer to, names often change over time, too.
+Species names are important, and much like the species they refer to, names often change over time, too.
 Taxonomists have been struggling to keep track of them all since the origins of natural history.
 Binomial nomenclature, the standardized way in which scientists name species, was a major breakthrough.
 Read more about Video: What's in a Name?